LDWLab/TwinCons/README.md

 1. Inputs
 - One alignment file with two defined groups (Required)
+	- <span style="color:red">or optional tree file instead of defined groups...</span>
 - One or two structure files for each group, or secondary structure string (Optional)
 	- Structure files must each correspond to a sequence from the their appropriate sequence group, sequences must have same length between structure and alignment or the correct numbering must be used in the structure files.

 2. Flow
 - Read alignment and structure files
-- <span style="color:red">Split the alignment into two groups</span>
+- Split the alignment into two groups
+	- <span style="color:red">or split alignment in multiple groups by traversing the tree.</span>
 - Create group classes
-	- Create correspondence mapping between alignment index and anchor sequences for the groups
+	- Create correspondence mapping between alignment index and anchor sequences for the groups (<span style="color:red">what happens when no structure?</span>)
 	- Calculate structural data and associate with correspondence mapping (sec structure and inner/outer)
 	- Randomize gaps in alignment objects
-	- Calculate frequency vectors and associate with correspondence mapping (<span style="color:red">what happens when no structure?</span>)
+	- Calculate frequency vectors and associate with correspondence mapping
 - For combinations of two classes:
 	- Calculate score using **frequency vectors**, **correspondence mapping**, and **matrices** defined by **structural data**
 - Generate output